 Churchill Fellowship Report

 In 2018 Bec was awarded a Churchill Fellowship to travel overseas and research the human relationship to death and ceremony through alternative technologies and approaches.
-Click the button below to read her report.
+Click the button below to read her report or the book, A Heartfelt Undertaking.

 An enlightening conversation with Bodhi Be surrounding death